Signing Transactions from third party dApps¶

 })

-const prepareExecuteParams = {
+const myParty = global.EXISTING_PARTY_1

-const preparedTransaction = await sdk.userLedger?.prepareSubmission(
+const preparedTransaction = await sdk.userLedger!.prepareSubmission(

-prepareExecuteParams.commands, //the incoming command
+preparedCommand, //the incoming command

 v4() //a unique deduplication id for this transaction